-So now, through this cooperation between Kentucky Skills U and the Commonwealth’s College System, people without a high school diploma and also adults wanting to go back to college have the chance to earn their high school equivalency degree while at the same time, they’ll be working towards college credit.
+So now, through this cooperation between Kentucky Skills U and the Commonwealth’s College System, people without a high school diploma and also adults wanting to go back to college have the chance to earn their high school equivalency degree while at the same time working towards college credit.

 This opens doors not only to numerous new career opportunities but also the chance for them to continue their academic education in college and achieve an associate degree or certificate or even go on for a higher degree.

 KY Skills U was formerly called Kentucky Adult Education, and KCTCS officials and staff have reviewed and assessed the entry-level courses that are used in the content areas.